hapijs/hapi/docs/Reference.md

 ### `server.connection([options])`

 Adds an incoming server connection where:
-- `host` - the hostname or IP address.
-Defaults to `0.0.0.0` which means any available network interface.
+- `host` - the public hostname or IP address.
+Used only to set `server.info.host` and `server.info.uri`.
+If not configured, defaults to the operating system hostname and if not available, to `'localhost'`.
+- `address` - sets the host name or IP address the connection will listen on.
+If not configured, defaults to `host` if present, otherwise to all available network interfaces (i.e. `'0.0.0.0'`).
   Set to `127.0.0.1` or `localhost` to restrict connection to only those coming from the same machine.
-- `port` - the TCP port the connection is listening to.
+- `port` - the TCP port the connection will listen to.
 Defaults to an ephemeral port (`0`) which uses an available port when the server is started (and assigned to `server.info.port`).
 If `port` is a string containing a '/' character, it is used as a UNIX domain socket path and if it starts with '\\.\pipe' as a Windows named pipe.